-This is a quarterly publication of the School that goes to alumni, donors, Board of Advocates members, faculty and staff, and friends of the School.
-Copies are available to students at the school and can be downloaded here.
+Community Connection is the GSSW's online and printed magazine.
+In the Spring of 2018, the magazine moved from being printed 2-3 times a year to an interactive online version.
+We still have a printed version that publishes annually and is mailed to alumni, donors, Board of Advocates members, faculty and staff, and friends of the School.
+Copies are available to students at the School and can be downloaded here.

 On the day preceding Baylor University's commencement exercises in May, August and December, the School of Social Work holds a Convocation ceremony to recognize and honor its graduates.
 More intimate and much smaller than Baylor's commencement, this event is a joyous celebration with family and friends of our student's academic accomplishments.
 (Business dress)

 Held annually in the fall, the workshop features a guest speaker who addresses ethical situations in social work practice.
 Open to the community and students, the workshop provides CEU credit for professionals.
-It is named in honor of Professor Emeritus Preston Dyer of the School.
+Emails are typically sent in September with a link to sign up for this event, which is named in honor of Professor Emeritus Preston Dyer.
 (Business dress)

-Follow the happenings at the School of Social Work on Facebook by liking Baylor School of Social Work, following us on Twitter at @Baylor_SSW, or pinning with us on Pinterest at BaylorSSW.
+Follow the happenings at the School of Social Work on Facebook by liking Baylor School of Social Work, following us on Instagram @baylorsocialwork, following us on Twitter at @Baylor_SSW, or pinning with us on Pinterest at BaylorSSW.
 School, recruiting and alumni news is posted regularly.